Testing the television devices in Finland

 First HD broadcasts began in Cable networks in late 2008 and HD services were introduced to terrestrial networks simultaneously with DVB-T2 in November 2010.
 Cable and terrestrial operators offer both free-to-air and pay-tv services in both standard and high definition.

-In Finland approximately 46 % of households receive TV programs via cable network, 42 % uses terrestrial network and 11 % IPTV network (Source: Traficom 2018).
+In Finland approximately half of the households receive TV programs via cable network, and the other half uses terrestrial network.
+29 % of Finns use IPTV services.
+(2020)

 Watching HD channels in Finland